What is the St James Way?

 A Jacobean Year or Ano Xacobeo is a Jubilee or Camino Holy Year.
 A year is considered a Jacobean or Holy Year when Saint James’ Day, 25th July, falls on a Sunday.
 If you are planning your Camino de Santiago in July and arriving in the city after the 15th of July, you should definitely stay in Santiago for a few days to enjoy this unique festival.
 Because of leap years, Holy Years follow a pattern of 6-5-6-11 years.
 2021/2022 was the most recent Jacobean Year.
 2027 will be the next Ano Xacobeo, followed by 2032, and so on.

-For more information about any of the routes along the St James Way or if you would like some help planning your own Camino de Santiago adventure, please don’t hesitate to contact us.
+For more information about any routes along the St James Way or if you would like help planning your own Camino de Santiago adventure, please don’t hesitate to contact us.
 You can also stay up-to-date with all our news on our Facebook, Twitter and Instagram pages, as well as our YouTube channel.